 In addition to copy number changes, MLPA allows for the detection of select known point mutations.
 Furthermore, MLPA is able to detect methylation patterns in DNA when used in combination with a methylation-sensitive restriction enzyme (MS-MLPA).
 MLPA is used worldwide for diagnostics and research of human genetic disorders and tumours.

 This brochure provides an overview of the MLPA and MS-MLPA techniques and some of their most popular applications.
+More detailed information about MS-MLPA can be found in this brochure.
 More information about our products can be found in one of our application-specific brochures, via our assay finder, or in our full product catalogue.